Tooth Fairy Certificate

-- If you can obtain a $2 dollar bill your kids might get a kick out of receiving this relatively rare bill from the tooth fairy.
+- If you can obtain a $2 dollar bill, your kids might get a kick out of receiving this relatively rare bill from the tooth fairy.

 If you don’t want to use a printable tooth fairy letter

 - Type a letter from the tooth fairy to the child in a tiny font and print it on pretty paper.
 Cut it out and roll it up.
 Tie it with a pretty ribbon.
-In the letter congratulate your child and write something complementary.
+In the letter congratulate your child and write something complimentary.
 Don’t forget to remind him to look after his teeth!